Advancing & Supporting Women in the Tech Industry

 Some women may feel that by asking for support, they’re revealing weaknesses that might hurt their prospects for advancement.
 Women need to find a way to quiet those inner voices and make sure they get the support they need to be successful, and that they are recognized for their accomplishments.

 A network of sponsors is especially helpful in that regard.

-Networking is widely regarded as critical for career development, but building a network of sponsors is especially important for women in the tech industry.
+3. Build a network with sponsors.
+Networking is widely regarded as critical for career development, but building a network of champions, including mentors and sponsors, is especially important for supporting women in the tech industry.

 A sponsor is not just another person in your network; it’s someone who has the power and knowledge to recommend you.
 But building those relationships can be tough.

 In a workforce that is predominantly male, for example, the social interactions where professional networks develop may take place in environments that aren’t always comfortable for women.

 Some companies and managers are improving at removing those implicit biases.
 They might encourage breakfast meetings instead of drinks after work, for example.
 But this also means that women may need to “hack” their own paths to build their network of sponsors, such as meeting people one-on-one and doing informational interviews.
 They may also need to look outside the company for key relationships.
 In Silicon Valley, for example, there are a number of networking groups for women in technology.